w3c/wai-curricula/content/content-author/forms.md

 Students should be able to:

 * explain how people with disabilities rely on clear instructions to understand the content and to provide input reliably when required
-* provide clear instructions about the overall purpose of the content
+* provide clear instructions about the overall purpose of the forms
 * write additional instructions that provide examples of expected input when possible
 * include instructions about the current step and about the total number of steps in a multi-step process
 * employ accessible authoring tools that:
-  * support the inclusion of instructions for the overall form and for specific form fieldss and controls
+  * support the inclusion of instructions for the overall form and for specific form fields and controls
   * programmatically associate instructions to their corresponding form field and control
 * identify related requirements for designers and developers to support visual and non-visual perception of  instructions